jmccance/pokey2/README.md

 A user will only persist for a finite interval after their last connection is closed.
 If a user *expires*, their rooms will as well, meaning that room membership and estimates will not persist.

-> Could provide some fake durability here.
-Say that a room is calculated from the owner id and the
-> timestamp of creation.
-If the user expires but someone joins the room, we could theoretically let
-> them join it and have the user with that session id own it when they next connect.

-### Protocol
+### Client/Server View

-The client initially acquires a *session id* by accessing any asset.
-The session id is stored in the Play session cookie, which is signed by the application to prevent tampering.
+The client initially acquires a user id by accessing any asset (e.g., `GET /`).
+The user id is stored in the Play session cookie, which is signed by the application to prevent tampering.
+Once the client has a user id, it can establish a WebSocket connection with the `/connect` endpoint.

-The session id provides a unique identifier for the user.
-On connecting to the websocket endpoint at `/connect`, the session id will be validated or else the connection will be rejected.

-Once the connection is granted, the client can send one of a number of requests.
-Each request type is distinguished by the "request" field.
-All requests are defined in pokey.websocket.Requests.
+Once the connection is granted, the client interacts with the application by sending and receiving JSON objects over the WebSocket connection.
+Requests and server events are defined in the Requests and Events objects in the pokey.connection package.

+### Requests

-* SetName - Changes the user's displayed name
+* SetName - Update the name that will be displayed to other users.
-* CreateRoom - Creates a new room, owned by the current user, that other user's can join and submit estimates.
+* CreateRoom - Creates a new room, owned by the current user, that other users can join and submit estimates.
+Note that creating a room and joining a room are separate requests.
-* JoinRoom - Joins the specified room.
-The user will show up in the room's status updates.
+* JoinRoom - Joins the specified estimation room.
+Required in order to send estimates to that room.
 * Estimate - Submit an estimate to the specified room.
-If the room is revealed, the estimate is displayed.
-If the room is not revealed, the room's status update will simply indicate that the user has submitted an estimate.
+Client must have joined the room first.
 * Reveal - Reveal all members' estimates in the specified room to all members of the room.
+User must be the room owner in order to reveal.
 * Clear - Reset all members' estimates in the specified room and hide the estimates.
+User must be the owner in order to clear.

+### Events

+* UserUpdated - Emitted when a user has changed.
+Clients will receive UserUpdated messages for their own user, as well as any users in any rooms the connection has joined.
+* RoomCreated - Emitted when the connection successfully creates a room via a CreateRoom request.
+* RoomInfo - Emitted both when the connection first joins the room and whenever the room info changes.
+Room info includes the room id, the room owner's user id, and the roster of connected users (names and ids).
+* RoomState - Emitted both when the connection first joins (after the RoomInfo message is emitted) and whenever the room state changes.
+Contains the room id, whether the room is revealed, and a map from user ids to their (optional) estimates.
+* ErrorEvent - Sent whenever an error needs to be communicated to the client.
+Generally when a request is sent that is either invalid or not completable.